4ka0/kikai_honyaku/README.md

 A simple webapp that displays machine translation results for comparison purposes.

-(A self-study project for learning how to call third-party APIs.)
+This was bascially a self-study project for learning how to call third-party APIs.

 Machine translations are obtained by calling the following APIs:
 * Google Translate